nm0i/tmww/doc/tmww-alts.1.md

 chardb and skip playerdb.

-Records are usually referenced by _player_; there are dedicated commands to rename to made unintended change more case.
+Records are usually referenced by _player_; there are dedicated commands to rename and delete entry to lessen typo errors.
 There are 2 general use cases for this DB: automatic alts resolve and additional data storage to be then queried.

-First case require manual add of elements into _alts_ field, which are char names and get resolved into account ids on sanitize or resolve command or in future after matching char add.
+First case require manual add of elements into _alts_ field, which are char names and get resolved into account IDs on _sanitize_ or _resolve_ commands or in future after matching char resolve.

 Second case allow storing of associated emails or something like marking of active developers and tmwc members which allow queries like: